freelawproject/free.law/content/senator-leahy-wants-pacer-documents-back-online.md

 Free Law Project agrees with Senator Leahy that taking these documents offline represents "a dramatic step backwards" and that the Courts' currently proposed work-around represents "a troubling increase in costs..."
-We hope the AOC will be open to restoring online access to these documents and stand ready to help make these documents freely available online for the public were that agreeable to the AOC.
+We hope the AO will be open to restoring online access to these documents and stand ready to help make these documents freely available online for the public were that agreeable to the AO.